streamthoughts/jikkou/docs/content/en/docs/Providers/Kafka/Transformations/_index.md

 linkTitle: "Transformations"
 weight: 2
 description: >
-  Learn how to use the built-in transformation provided by the extensions for Apache Kafka.
+  Learn how to use the built-in transformation provided by the Extension Provider for Apache Kafka.
 ---

 {{% pageinfo %}}